solana-developers/workshops/workshops/beginner-crash-course/README.md

 To register a public key with Solana, we must use the System Program.
 This will effectively register our keypair's public key as an **address** and create an **account** on Solana's blockchain.
 The account's address will mark the specific location of our account on Solana's blockchain.

-🔸 Here's what registering a keypair's public key with the System Program looks like in JavaScript:
+🔸 Here's what registering a keypair's public key with the System Program looks like in TypeScript:
 https://github.com/solana-developers/workshops/blob/33ee92c20f4a15e0f8da3d16708a49a16ac8bb10/workshops/beginner-crash-course/client-examples/scripts/accounts.ts#L36-L58

 ### 📂 [Accounts](https://solanacookbook.com/core-concepts/accounts.html#facts)